tharunrega/Chatbot/README.md

-# Intelligent-Chatbot
-NLP based Intelligent ChatBot built in python using nltk and sklearn modules
 # Intelligent Chatbot

 An advanced, customizable chatbot built with Python.
 This project demonstrates natural language processing, context-aware conversation, and easy extensibility for various use cases.